easy Guide to Plant Propagation

 Easy plant propagation guide, from roses to lilacs and more.
 You can grow a beautiful garden full of blooms for nearly free by propagating plants.

-There is nothing quite as satisfying to me than taking a slip (cutting) from a prized plant and rooting it.
+Nothing is quite as satisfying to me as taking a slip (cutting) from a prized plant rooting it or dividing an overcrowded perennial and being able to gift it to a flower-loving friend.

-In this post I share my guide to plant propagation and how easy it can be to get more of the flowers you love on a budget!
+In this post, I share my guide to plant propagation and how easy it can be to get more of the flowers you love on a budget!

 Propagate Geranium plants from Cuttings

 Zonal geraniums have got to be one of the easiest plants to propagate from cuttings.
 They root quickly making for a fast way to get more.
-Some folks have started them in water but I have not been successful at that.
+Some folks have started them in water but I have not been as successful at that.

 Water roots take their time in continuing to grow once you submerge them in soil.
+In my experience, it is just faster and easier to get a healthy plant by just starting in soil.

 Rooting Rose bushes from Cuttings (aka: slips)